Have Travel Projects (7 steps to traveling with a purpose)

 • Projects distract you from stressful travel stuff

-• Projects and purpose make solo travel more fun and engaging
+• Projects make solo travel more fun and engaging

 • Projects can be turned into content, which builds personal brand